bitnami/charts/bitnami/mariadb-galera/README.md

 <!--- app-name: MariaDB Galera -->

-# Bitnami package for MariaDB Galera
+# Bitnami Secure Images Helm chart for MariaDB Galera

 MariaDB Galera is a multi-primary database cluster solution for synchronous replication and high availability.